Mikkaiser/Mikkaiser/README.md

-- 👋 Hi, I’m @Mikkaiser, a brazilian developer :brazil: :brazil: :brazil:
+- 👋 Hi, I’m @Mikkaiser, a brazilian developer 🇧🇷
 - 👀 I’m interested in improve the quality of my work and gain experience as a developer :wink:
 - 🌱 I’m currently learning the most actual technologies of the javascript language.
 - 💞️ I’m looking to collaborate on web development tools, and help the community with whatever it takes.